By: Darrian Breedlove, Content Writer on February 24th, 2023

 - MFP functions that lack security: If your printers lack security functions, this will allow people who are unauthorized to infiltrate the system, leading the hacker to reroute print jobs, save documents, or download confidential scanned documents.

-- Denial of Service Attacks: This occurs when a cyber-attack leads to your denial of service from your printer.
+- Denial of Service Attacks: This occurs when a cyber-attack leads to your rejection of service from your printer.
 Hackers can do this by simply sending a single distorted HTTP POST request.
 This act can render the web server inaccessible and useless to anyone wanting to print something.

 How Do I Secure my Printers?